KastnerRG/Read_the_docs/docs/devcloud.rst

 .. image :: https://i.imgur.com/n2q6v8C.png

-The source file is in the *src* folder and the *README* provides instructions to compile the code.
+The source file is in the ``src`` folder and the ``README`` provides instructions to compile the code.

 Use the terminal to compile and run your code.
-Be sure to use the Jupyter terminal; SSH doesn't seem to work for this operation:

-.. code-block :: python
+.. code-block :: shell-session

  $ cd matrix_mul
  $ make all